Nicky Lopez Player Props: Royals vs. Diamondbacks

 Nicky Lopez At The Plate

-- Lopez has three doubles, a triple and eight walks while batting .167.
+- Lopez is batting .196 with three doubles, a triple and eight walks.

-- In six of 20 games this season, Lopez has picked up at least one hit, including one game with multiple hits.
+- Lopez has gotten a hit in seven of 21 games this season (33.3%), with multiple hits twice.

-- In 20 games played this season, he has not hit a home run.
+- In 21 games played this year, he has not gone deep.

-- Lopez has driven in a run in four games this season (20.0%), including one multiple-RBI game.
+- In five games this season, Lopez has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.